roniherschmann/Financial-Analyst-AI/README.md

 # Binomial-Tech
-- This is the repo for Binomial's tech offering.
-DO NOT SHARE.
+- python scripts for initializing prompts on wandb go here